Showing Your Dog the World Beyond!

 - If you invest in a SwaddleShirt or Thundershirt, consider it a bandaid, vs a cure-all.
 It will be great to get you both through the tougher times, but it is not a replacement for training.

 - Treats – this includes affection, food and freedom.
 If you can view affection, food, and freedom as earned privileges, you’re on the right track.
 It’s just about tapping into natural balance.
-They’re already imbalanced with stress and over stimulation.
-By giving them reward for effort and good choices, you’ll reinforce what you want.
+They’re already imbalanced with stress and overstimulation.
+By giving them rewards for effort and good choices, you’ll reinforce what you want.
 Don’t share these rewards when the mind is stressed or anxious, as it acts as reinforcement.

 - Time.
 You need to invest time.
 Be consistent and it will pay off.

 - Use a marker for good behaviour.
 Saying “Yes!” works really well.
 You can shape behaviour by rewarding positive behaviour with a “Yes!” followed by treats and/or affection and/or a toy.
 Lots of people use clickers as a marker instead of “yes”.
 Remember, if you are going the clicker route you always have to have the clicker with you.